 |Editor-in-Chief:||Dr. Julie Williams Merten, University of North Florida|

 Florida Public Health Review, published since 2004, is an international peer-reviewed public health journal.
-FPHR is indexed in Google Scholar, EBSCO, Global Health and CABI Full Text and has a social media presence on Twitter and Facebook.
+FPHR is indexed in Google Scholar, EBSCO, the Directory of Open Access Journals (DOAJ), Global Health and CABI Full Text.

 Florida Public Health Review is an open-access journal, with all content available to users with no charge to the user or their institution.
 In accordance with the BOAI open access definition, users can "read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose" without having to ask for permission from FPHR editors or authors first.